anonfreak/bestplaces/doku/TestPlan.md

 * Automated backend and frontend testing

 ### 1.2	Scope
+* Acceptance Testing *
+* UI Acceptance Testing with Cucumber

 *Integration Testing*
 * Dredd will use the sample data provided in API Blueprint to test against the real API

-* UI-Testing with Cucumber supported by the feature-files
-* TeamCity for automated testing while deploying
+*Data and Database Integrity testing*
+* Django will always check if the database ist set up correctly by using its model definitions

 *Unit tests*
 * Unit Tests in the backend with Django